NotAndrej/ReFreshHeads/README.md

 - Removed Firebase and Pushwoosh
 - Fully* playable offline
 - Supports modern Android (tested up to Android 16)
-- Smaller than the original APK
+- Slightly smaller than the original APK
 - All marbles unlocked by default

-## Bugs
-- Unable to save custom levels
-- Some features originally requiring online services are unavailable
+* Some features that originally required online services are unavailable. (e.g.: Friends, custom levels)

+## Installation
+1. Download the APK from Releases
+2. Enable "Install unknown apps" on your device
+3. Install the APK

 ## APK info
 <details>